iifawzi/GSOC-2021-Project-Report/README.md

 #### Main changes:

 - The code got refactored/re-written in `typescript`.
-- The system is now depending on the database as main source of truth.
+- The system is now depending on the Mongo database as main source of truth.
 - Caching layer is introduced to make the process of fetching the icons faster.
 - Algolia services is introduced to be used for the search queries.
 - A validation layer using `Joi` is added to validate all the incoming requests.